Sharatraddi/M2-EmbSys/CaseStudy/README.md

 ## Temperature Sensor

-### **This is used to detect the temperature of the machine it its too high it can turn itself off till it gets back to normal temperature.**
+### **This is used to detect the temperature of the machine if its too high it can turn itself off till it gets back to normal temperature.**

 ## Motion Sensor